AgathePuissant/tuto_SimCLR/TUTORIAL.md

 ### SupCon-specific parameters

 Most parameters are identical to SimCLR.
-Here are the differences:

-**SupCon temperature (tau)**
-The recommended value `0.07` from the original SupCon paper is much lower than SimCLR's `0.5`, because SupCon works with supervised positives and can afford to be more discriminating.

-**samples_per_image**
-In memory-efficient mode, this controls how many positive pairs are sampled per image per batch. `2` is a good balance between quality and memory usage.

 ### Expected results